Mesothelioma Fatigue and Muscle Weakness

 - Getting plenty of rest and relying on family or friends to help with responsibilities

-Muscle weakness and fatigue are difficult to deal with and limit quality of life.
+Muscle weakness and fatigue are difficult to deal with and limit the quality of life.
 Mesothelioma patients often struggle with these symptoms.
 Your medical team can put together an individualized plan to help you regain strength and combat fatigue.

-Page Medically Reviewed and Edited by Anne Courtney, AOCNP, DNP
+Anne Courtney, AOCNP, DNP

-Anne Courtney has a Doctor of Nursing Practice degree and is an Advanced Oncology Certified Nurse Practitioner.
+Medical Reviewer and EditorAnne Courtney has a Doctor of Nursing Practice degree and is an Advanced Oncology Certified Nurse Practitioner.
 She has years of oncology experience working with patients with malignant mesothelioma, as well as other types of cancer.
 Dr. Courtney currently works at University of Texas LIVESTRONG Cancer Institutes.